wallarm/product-documentation/docs/latest/user-guides/search-and-filters/use-search.md

 ### Search by the country or region in which the IP address is registered

-To search by the country or the region, in which the IP address originated the attacks is registered, use the `country:` prefix.
+To search by the country or the region in which the IP address originated the attacks is registered, use the `country:` prefix.

 The country/region name should be passed to the attribute in the format corresponding to the standard [ISO 3166-1](https://en.wikipedia.org/wiki/ISO_3166-1) in uppercase or lowercase letters.
 For example: `country:CN` or `country:cn` for attacks originated from China.